Beppu: Geography

+Beppu is situated at the west end of Beppu Bay, around the east central prefecture.
+Adjacent municipalities include Ōita (the prefectural capital), Usa, Yufu, and Hiji.

 The east area of the city consists of an alluvial fan as well as alluvial plain, made with rivers flowing into Beppu Bay, namely Asami River, Haruki River and Sakai River.
 The main urban area of Beppu has been formed within this relatively narrow land which spans approximately 5 km from east to west and 10 km from north to south.